-For value appeals, promptly after the conclusion of the hearing, the hearing officer shall prepare a report to the Board.
-The report shall contain the original assessment of the property, the Appellant's opinion of the property's value, opinions of value submitted by other interested parties and the hearing officer's recommendation as to the value of the property.
+A. For value appeals, promptly after the conclusion of the hearing, the hearing officer shall prepare a recommendation to the Board.
+The report shall contain all pertinent facts of the hearing and the hearing officer's recommendation as to the value of the property.
 The hearing officer will indicate whether the recommendation of value is based on base year or current fair market value.
 If the appeal covers multiple years, the Hearing Officer will make separate recommendations for each year under appeal.

 Recommendations shall be based on valuation methodology consistent with the standards of nationally recognized assessment and appraisal industry organizations and all applicable laws.
 The hearing officer's report shall contain a brief summary of the evidence and testimony presented to the hearing officer and a brief statement of the reasons for the hearing officer's recommendation.
-The hearing officer shall also deliver to the Board's office any evidence submitted by the parties at the hearing.
 Any transcript or recording made of the hearing will be available to the Board at its request.